 Some of your immediate family members may also qualify for benefits based on your work history and disability.
 Typically, they can receive around 50% of your disability rate.
 Family members who could qualify include:

-- spouses aged 62 or older
+Spouses aged 62 or older

-- spouses of any age if caring for a child who is either disabled or under the age of 16
+Spouses of any age if caring for a child who is either disabled or under the age of 16

-- children under the age of 18
+Children under the age of 18

-- children of any age if disabled and the disability started before the child turned 22 years old.
+Children of any age if disabled and the disability started before the child turned 22 years old.

 If you received Social Security disability benefits, then when it's time for you to return to work because your medical condition has improved, you will be eligible to participate in work programs.
 There are two main programs that can benefit you:

-- Plan to Achieve Self-Support (PASS), and
+Plan to Achieve Self-Support (PASS), and

 Ticket to Work.

 These programs help participants prepare for returning to work they once did or for a new position and, among other things, save money to pay for supplies they will need to begin.

-- a free case review
+A free case review

-- guidance through the initial application process
+Guidance through the initial application process

-- guidance through any necessary appeals
+Guidance through any necessary appeals

-- preparation and presentation of your case at the hearing
+Preparation and presentation of your case at the hearing

-- preparation and filing of appeals of unfavorable decisions.
+Preparation and filing of appeals of unfavorable decisions.

-Literally, put his experience to work for you and contact Lloyd King Law Firm PLLC today.
+Put my experience to work for you and contact Lloyd King Law Firm PLLC today.